The 10 factors that lead to resistance to change in companies... and the solutions!

 We've all met people who are receptive to change, who enjoy a challenge and are galvanised by new things.

-But others, on the other hand, feel anguish and/or anger, all the more profound when the change affects something important to the individual, such as his or her value base.
+But others, on the other hand, feel anguish and/or anger, all the more profound when the change affects something important to the individual, such as their value base.

 Let's now look in more detail at the different key factors leading to resistance to change.